Scholarship & Award Information

 Scholarships have deadlines.
 Be sure to give yourself enough time to complete applications thoroughly.
 Do not wait until the last minute to get applications completed, references turned in, or transcripts sent.
 Many applications must be typed.
 It takes time and effort to put together a quality application.

 Seniors are strongly encouraged to take the ACT or SAT before December of their senior year.
 It is best to take both tests by the end of the junior year.
 Often, extra-curricular events in the fall will conflict with test dates.
-If tests are taken during the junior year this can be avoided.
+If tests are taken during the junior year, this can be avoided.
 All Montana juniors have the opportunity to participate in the ACT during March at no cost.
-Most colleges will accept results from either test, however it is the responsibility of the student to check with the college to find out which test is required.
+Most colleges will accept results from either test.
+However, it is the responsibility of the student to check with the college to find out which test is required.

 When you apply for a scholarship from a college, you must also pay the application fee for admission.
 Do not expect to receive a scholarship if you have not been admitted to the school.
 At some colleges, the admission fee is waived.
 Be sure to ask someone in the admission office if they offer this option.

 Applications for all Montana colleges are available in Ms. Henderson's office.
 Most out-of-state colleges do not furnish Thompson Falls High School with applications for admissions.
 Students must write, call, or email and request applications from the admissions office.
 The most efficient way is to apply online.
 Check the college’s website for information.

 Several representatives from colleges and vocational schools around Montana will be visiting our school during the year.
 Listen to the daily announcements for these scheduled visits.